 The index score based on the percentage of first-time test-takers passing licensure and certification exams within each exam.
 Exams included in this measure are state mandated exams which candidates must pass before becoming active practitioners.
 Data Sources: The number of first-time test-takers and the number passing were provided to the System Office by agencies issuing the license or certification.
-Excellence Level: 1.069 Baseline: 0.806
+Excellence Level: 1.073 Baseline: 0.811 Coastal's performance level: 1.041